 While there is no cure for rosacea, people who have it can lead normal lives with a few precautionary measures.
 Treatment of rosacea depends on the symptoms it presents and their severity.
 Any visible signs of the condition can be covered with cosmetics.
 Topical and oral medications may be prescribed to treat pimples and redness.

 By taking certain precautions, affected people can prevent the condition from worsening.
 Applying sunscreen before going out, avoiding foods and beverages that trigger symptoms, maintaining a gentle skincare routine, and avoiding lifestyle factors that can cause a flare-up are all effective methods to curb rosacea.

 At Parfaire Medical Aesthetics, we can discuss rosacea and your treatment options during a consultation.
 Schedule your consultation – contact our office today.

-*Disclaimer* Any claims of enhancing skin, removing spots, or improving appearance cannot be guaranteed.
-Individual results will vary and might depend on lifestyle factors such as age, diet, exercise, sun exposure, smoking, and alcohol use.
+*Disclaimer* Any claims of enhancing skin, removing wrinkles or spots, anti-aging, or improving appearance cannot be guaranteed.
+Individual results will vary and might depend on lifestyle factors such as age, diet, exercise, sun exposure, smoking, and alcohol use. *

 Subscribe to our monthly newsletter for the latest specials & blog posts.